-The subjects covers a range of advanced topics in database including relational and object-oriented database systems and distributed databases.
-The subject area is treated mainly from a technology view-point, but also includes discussions of management issues.
+The subject covers a range of advanced topics in database including relational and object-oriented database systems and distributed databases.
+The subject area is treated mainly from a technology viewpoint, but also includes discussions of management issues.

 COMPUTER COMMUNICATION SYSTEMS